Impact of taxes on the economy

 Effect on employment and income distribution

 Taxes also impact the labor market, affecting job creation.
-High tax burdens can discourage hiring and limit economic growth.
+High tax burdens can discourage hiring and limit economic dynamism.

 Furthermore, progressive taxes can help reduce inequalities, promoting a fairer distribution of income and strengthening social cohesion.

-A balanced tax system combines the generation of public resources with policies that promote employment and social equity, benefiting long-term economic development.
+A balanced tax system manages to combine the generation of public resources with policies that favor employment and social equity, benefiting long-term economic development.

 Negative effects of the tax burden

-High tax burdens can have negative consequences for the economy, primarily affecting growth and production.
-A reduction in GDP is one of the main associated concerns.
+The high tax burden can have negative consequences on the economy, mainly affecting growth and production.
+The reduction in GDP is one of the main associated concerns.

-Furthermore, taxes can discourage productive economic activity, limiting the capacity for growth and job creation in the long term.
+Furthermore, taxes can discourage productive economic activity, limiting growth capacity and job creation in the long term.

-Excessive tax increases tend to reduce private investment, which reduces the growth rate of Gross Domestic Product (GDP).
-This occurs because the capital available for new projects decreases.
+An excessive increase in taxes tends to decrease private investment, which reduces the growth rate of the Gross Domestic Product (GDP).
+This occurs because the capital available for new projects falls.

-Economic growth is also affected by the decline in capital accumulation and innovation, essential factors for expanding an economy's productive capacity.
+Likewise, economic growth is affected by the decrease in capital accumulation and innovation, essential factors to expand the productive capacity of an economy.

 Lower investment can translate into fewer jobs and lower tax revenues in the long term, creating a vicious cycle that limits sustainable economic progress.

-Corporate taxes are often the most detrimental to investment, as they reduce profits and the ability to reinvest in improvements and expansion.
+Taxes on companies are often the most detrimental to investment, reducing profits and the ability to reinvest in improvements and expansion.

-This creates a disincentive to production and the creation of new businesses, affecting economic dynamism and job creation in key sectors.
+This generates a disincentive to production and the creation of new companies, affecting economic dynamism and job creation in key sectors.

-High tax rates can lead companies to seek strategies to avoid taxes or shift costs to consumers, disrupting economic efficiency.
+High tax rates can cause companies to seek strategies to evade taxes or pass costs on to consumers, disrupting economic efficiency.

 Distortions in relative prices and economic decisions